apache/superset/RELEASING/release-notes-4-0/README.md

 ### All country maps are now managed via Jupyter Notebook

-In this release we made updates to the Jupyter Notebook to ensure reliable execution by removing deprecated methods, adding new countries, including missing maps and fixing filename inconsistencies.
+In this release we made updates to the Jupyter Notebook to ensure reliable execution by removing deprecated methods, adding new countries, including missing maps, and fixing filename inconsistencies.
 This will make it easier to add more countries, dynamically add them to the country map plugin, and update map regions periodically.
 You can check [#26300](https://github.com/apache/superset/pull/26300) for more details.

 ### Sunburst chart migrated to ECharts